 In this article, I will go over several alternative investments that may seem strange but could prove to be the insurance that you’re looking for when it comes to protecting your money.

 Yes, wine is a commodity just like many others with one exception.
 There are people that will pay top dollar for a rare wine to complete their collection.
 Not all wine is meant to be consumed.
 Some rare vintages are simply for some people to show off.

 When you consider that there is only a finite amount of wine in the world and of that a very small amount is considered fine and collectible, you can then understand how it has such a high value.

 If you’re a wine buff and love the finer things in life then this could be an investment strategy that gives you a lot of pleasure in addition to the dividends.
 It’s not at all necessary to be involved in the wine world or even like to drink it for this to be a sound strategy, however.

-You can simply invest in wine shares just as you would any other commodity.
+You can simply invest in wine stocks just as you would in any other commodity.
 There are wine investors with whom you would buy shares and then get your returns just like with any other type of investment like housing shares or something similar.

 2. Fine art

 They say that money doesn’t create taste.
 Why is it, then, that so many wealthy people have a lot of artwork?
 Did they suddenly become connoisseurs once their bank account hit a certain amount?